-We wolfed down our packed sandwiches while driving and stopped at a local bakery enroute to check for directions and pick up some more goodies to eat.
+Wolfing down our packed sandwiches while driving, we stopped at a local bakery enroute to check for directions and pick up some more goodies to eat.

 Somnathpur is a small village on the banks of river Cauvery and said to be founded by a Hoysala army commander Somnath.
 The temple compound was beautiful, with a high wall all around and wide open green stretches surrounding the main temple complex.
 We collected our tickets (5/-) at the ticket counter and walked up a pathway to the temple entrance.
 A small porch overhang marks the entrance; it has some very beautifully lathe worked columns in stone.